 - Lavender is one of the most frequently used scents.
 It’s known for its stress-relieving properties and is often associated with sleep.
-Lavender has the ability to connect with many emotions and is excellent at helping to restore our minds and bodies. – Stress, Focus, Sleep.
+Lavender can connect with many emotions and is excellent at helping to restore our minds and bodies. – Stress, Focus, Sleep.

 - Yang ylang is a scent I’ve only tried once and is known for its floral aroma.
 It helps in making you feel uplifted and promotes total body wellness. – Stress, low mood/mood boosters, sleep.

-- Peppermint is often used for spider repellant, and can often make your breathing feel at ease. – Headaches, heartburn, opening airways.
+- Peppermint is often used as spider repellant, and can often make your breathing feel at ease. – Headaches, heartburn, opening airways.

-Please note that aromatherapy isn’t a cure and should not be used in lieu of therapy or medication.
+Please note that aromatherapy isn’t a cure and should not be used instead of therapy or medication.
 It should always be used in conjunction with other treatment plans.